Know Before You Go

 Tribhuvan International Airport (TIA) in Kathmandu is the only international airport in Nepal.
-You will need to book a flight to Kathmandu where Callum or another guide will meet and pick you up from the airport.
+You will need to book a flight to Kathmandu.
+At arrival a River and Soul representative will meet you at the airport and take you to your hotel.

-Callum or another guide will pick you up from the airport and take you to your accommodation.
+Callum or Janey will pick you up from the airport and take you to your accommodation.

 Please see our Kit List for an idea of what you need to bring with you.

-We will provide all the technical equipment needed, plus camping gear.
+We will provide all the technical equipment needed for white water rafting, plus camping gear.
 The biggest thing you need to remember is probably the suntan lotion!

 While on the water and in Sirubari you'll be amazed what our Nepalese friends can conjure up.
 The food is one of the most talked about things on trips with a large variety of treats waiting for you!